This week: The woman who poisoned her dirty housemate vs. the woman who found a bug in her apple.

 The appropriate response: Throwing the apple away.
 MAYBE returning it to the shop where you bought it, depending on how much spare time you had that day.

 The actual response: After complaining to the Morrisons supermarket where she purchased the apple, she contacted her local newspaper.

 Twenty-five-year-old Vanessa had taken two bites out of the apple when she discovered the maggot.
-She promptly ran to her bathroom and threw up.
+She promptly ran to her bathroom, where she was sick.